-Figure 2: Regional Geology of Viti Levu with Respect to Viti Levu Lineament
+Figure 1- Regional Geology.
+Location of Tuvatu Project with Respect to Viti Levu Lineament is Indicated

 The oldest unit in the region is the Nadele Breccia (Late Oligocene -Middle Miocene, 29 to 23 Ma).
 Thin layers of sandstone and siltstone are interbedded with grits and often exhibit cross-bedding.
 Polymict breccias tend to be very coarse, compact and with generally angular clasts ranging from 5 mm to 200 mm (Niurou, 1997).
 Minor occurrences of limestone have also been noted.
 Pillow basalts occur as part of this sequence and can be seen in road cuttings on the project access road.
 The Nadele Breccia is part of the earliest volcanic activity in Fiji which took place during a period of island arc development.
 The volcanic units were deposited within an active fore-arc basin as proximal dispersal aprons of volcanic sediment derived from volcanic edifices (Hathway 1993).